dymmond/esmerald/docs/en/docs/guides/more-advanced/15-headers.md

 ## 🌐 Using `Header` with Custom Validation

-You can also apply validation to header fields using Pydantic’s `Field` or Esmerald’s `Header` functionality.
+You can also apply validation to header fields using Pydantic’s `Field` or Ravyn’s `Header` functionality.
 This allows you to ensure that the value of the header matches specific patterns or constraints.

 ### Example: Validating the Header